-Kourtney Reppert Flaunts Her Buxom Curves In Smoking Hot Black Dress
+Kourtney Reppert Flaunts Her Buxom Curves In Smoking-Hot Black Dress

-Model Kourtney Reppert showcased her buxom curves in a steamy new photo that was added to her Instagram feed.
+Model Kourtney Reppert showcased her buxom curves in a steamy new photo recently added to her Instagram feed.
 The post went live for the Playboy model’s 1.5 million admirers a short time ago, and it served as the perfect morning treat.

-The hot shot captured the model posed directly in the center of the phot.
+The hot shot captured the model posed directly in the center of the photo.
 She tilted her body at a side angle and focused her attention off into the distance as she gazed over her shoulder with a half-smile and sultry stare.
 Due to the up-close angle of the shot, not much else of the space could be seen aside from a few wooden beams at Kourtney’s back.

 The model bent her right arm at the elbow and held it next to her ear.
 She used the opposite arm to hold a bouquet that boasted gorgeous yellow, orange, and pink flowers and green leaves.
 She captured her fans’ attention with her skimpy choice of attire that boasted a basic, yet sexy black fabric.